What Can You Do With a Master’s in Public Health?

 Public health terms like “physical distancing” and “herd immunity” are now a part of our everyday language due to the COVID-19 pandemic.
 Not only do we now know more of the terminology, we all have a greater understanding and appreciation for what health care professionals do to keep communities safe.

 The field of public health is evolving, and some aspiring health care professionals may be considering public health as a new direction for their careers.
 A master’s degree in public health – commonly known as an MPH – can provide access to new options within the field.
 MPH graduates can use their expanded knowledge of the industry and health policy to create better outcomes for their communities.

-The job outlook is bright for graduates with a master’s in public health.
-In this article, we’ve listed 12 of the many kinds of jobs you can get with an MPH degree.
+Still, you may be asking yourself “What can I do with a master’s in public health?”
+The field includes much more than pandemic prevention and response.
+In this article, we’ve listed – in alphabetical order – 12 of the many kinds of jobs you can get with an MPH.

 1. Chronic Disease Management Coordinator